-- 12. As previously noted, Validating ADS safety is a highly complex task which cannot be done comprehensively nor effectively through one validation methodology alone.
-As a result, it is recommended to adopt a multi-pillar approach for the validation of ADS, composed of a scenarios catalogue and five validation methodologies (pillars). - 13.
-The multi-pillar approach and scenarios catalogue are described below and are explored in greater detail in subsequent sections of this document: - (a) A scenario catalogue, consisting of descriptions of real-world driving situations that may occur during a given trip, will be a tool used by the NATM-pillars to systematically validate the safety of an ADS; - (b) Simulation/virtual testing which uses different types of simulation toolchains to assess the compliance of an ADS with the safety requirements on a wide range of virtual scenarios including some which would be extremely difficult if not impossible to test in real-world settings.
-The aspect of credibility of simulation/virtual testing is included in this topic; - (c) Track testing uses a closed-access testing ground with various scenario elements to test the capabilities and functioning of an ADS; - (d) Real world testing uses public roads to test and evaluate the performance of ADS related to its capacity to drive in real traffic conditions; - (e) Audit/assessment procedures which establish how manufacturers will be required to demonstrate to safety authorities using documentation, their simulation, test-track, and/or real-world testing of the capabilities of an ADS.
-The audit will validate that hazards and risks relevant for the system have been identified and that a consistent safetyby-design concept has been put in place.
+- 12. As previously noted, validating ADS safety is a highly complex task which cannot be done comprehensively nor effectively through one validation methodology alone.
+As a result, it is recommended to adopt a multi-pillar approach for the validation of ADS.
+This approach is comprised of the scenarios catalogue and five validation methodologies (pillars). - 13.
+The multi-pillar approach and scenarios catalogue are described below and are explored in greater detail in subsequent sections of this document: - (a) A scenario catalogue, consisting of descriptions of real world driving situations that may occur during a given trip and is a tool used by the NATM-pillars to systematically validate the safety of an ADS; - (b) Simulation/virtual testing which uses different types of simulation toolchains to assess the compliance of an ADS with the safety requirements on a wide range of virtual scenarios including some which would be extremely difficult if not impossible to test in real-world settings.
+The credibility of the simulation/virtual testing is included in this topic; - (c) Track testing using a closed-access testing ground with various scenario elements to test the capabilities and functioning of an ADS; - (d) Real world testing using public roads to test and evaluate the performance of ADS related to its capacity to drive in real traffic conditions; - (e) Audit/assessment procedures which establish how manufacturers will be required to demonstrate to safety authorities the capabilities of their ADS.
+This iwill be based on the evidence from their documentation, simulation, test-track, and/or real-world testing of the ADS.
+The audit will validate that hazards and risks relevant to the ADS have been identified and that a robust and consistent safety methodology has been implemented including safety-by-design.
 The audit will also verify that robust processes/mechanisms/strategies (i.e., safety management system) are in place to ensure the ADS meets the relevant safety requirements throughout the vehicle lifecycle.
 It shall also assess the complementarity between the different pillars of the assessment and the overall scenario coverage;

 (f) In-service monitoring and reporting addresses the in-service safety of the ADS after its placing on the market.
 It relies on the collection of fleet data in the field to assess whether the ADS continues to be safe when operated on the road.
-This data collection can also be used to fuel the common scenario database with new scenarios from the field and to allow the whole ADS community to learn from major ADS accidents/incidents.
+This data collection can also provide information to help develop new scenarios or variations of existing scenarios for the scenarios catalogue allowing the whole ADS community to learn from major ADS accidents/incidents.